 The Sussman Research Library, established through a contribution of books, journals, and the papers of Marvin B. Sussman, an internationally known family sociologist, is located in Cavanaugh Hall 316.
 The library contains an extensive collection of family science and sociology books and journals with emphasis on population/demography, aging, family violence, sexuality, medical/health, law, history, race/ethnicity, and deviance.
-Plans are being made to install a system for CD-ROM searching of journals in sociology and the social sciences.
 The library is available to students, staff, and faculty for research use.
 Materials do not circulate.